PaulioRandall/np90/README.md

 ## Utility Functions

-Optional utility functions to use in your style files.
+Optional utility functions to use in your token maps.
 Don't be limited by what I've done.
 Write your own if you want.

 ```js
 import { rgbsToColors, themeVariables, colorSchemes, sizer } from 'p69/util'